giarcheuli/GIACONVERT/ANSWERS.md

 ## Your Questions Answered:

 ### 1. **What does "One-time setup" mean?**
+**Answer:** ### Complete Version (Additional Features):
+6. 📑 **Extracts and converts headers and footers**
+7. 🖨️ **Generates professional print CSS** with proper page handling
+8. 📄 **Multiple display modes** for headers/footers (include, print-only, skip)
+9. 🏗️ **Creates semantic HTML** with proper document structure
+10. 📱 **Responsive design** that works perfectly on all devices and printers

+**Your original Word documents are never changed or deleted - they stay exactly as they were!**

+---

+**GIACONVERT is now a complete document conversion solution with enterprise-grade features!** 🚀

+### Quick Decision Guide:
+- **Need complete conversion?** → Use complete version with `--images external --headers-footers include`
+- **Print-focused documents?** → Use complete version with `--images inline --headers-footers print-only`
+- **Clean web display?** → Use complete version with `--images external --headers-footers skip`
+- **Text only?** → Use basic version with `./giaconvert`
-**Answer:** You only need to run the setup ONCE when you first install GIACONVERT.
+- **Fastest conversion?** → Use complete version with `--images skip --headers-footers skip`run the setup ONCE when you first install GIACONVERT.
 After that, you can use the tool as many times as you want without running setup again!

 ```bash
 # Basic setup (RUN THIS ONLY ONCE for text-only conversion):